Beam Test Performance of AstroPix sensor with 120 GeV protons: Experimental Setup

-The design incorporates row and column hit buffers, where each pixel in a single row or column is OR'ed together, effectively resulting in a mock strip detector readout.
-The chip operates with a 2.5~MHz clock for a time of arrival (ToA) with an 8 bit counter and up to 200~MHz clock for Time-over-Threshold (ToT) measurement with a 12 bit counter.
+AstroPix\_v3 employs pixel-level self-triggering with streaming readout, allowing each pixel to autonomously record hits above threshold.
+The chip operates with a 2.5~MHz clock for time-of-arrival (ToA) measurement using an 8-bit counter and up to a 200~MHz clock for time-over-threshold (ToT) measurement using a 12-bit counter.

+The sensor design incorporates row and column hit buffers, where hit information from a single pixel is recorded separately in the row and column streams due to the buffer architecture.
 Each hit in a row (resp. column) generates a data packet containing the chip ID, the row (resp. column) number, the ToA, and the ToT.

-AstroPix\_v3 employs self-triggering at the pixel level and streaming readout, allowing each pixel to autonomously record hits above threshold.
-The recorded hit information is matched using row and column data to identify individual hit pixels during the pre-analysis stage, based on the following criteria: (1) the ToA difference is less than 2 clock cycles, and (2) the relative ToT difference, defined as $(|ToT_{column}-ToT_{row}|)/ToT_{column}$ is required to be below 10\%.
+The complete hit information for each pixel is reconstructed in post-processing by matching the corresponding row and column hit records.
+This matching is performed during the pre-analysis stage using the recorded row and column data, based on the following criteria: (1) the absolute ToA difference is less than 2 clock cycles, meaning that the row and column ToA values are expected to be identical ($\Delta$ToA = 0), while occasional one-cycle differences ($\Delta$ToA = 1) are tolerated to account for timing jitter and readout latency; (2) the relative ToT difference, defined as $(|ToT_{column}-ToT_{row}|)/ToT_{column}$ is required to be below 10\%.